7 Ways PR differs from advertising

 While you pay for the PR agency‘s time, there’s no guarantee that coverage will appear – it is down to the editor to decide whether the material is likely to add value to the media channel or not.
 For this reason, communication with the editorial contacts should be transparent and focused while managing your expectation accordingly.

 Journalists are looking to get ahead of their competitors, to get a scoop, so a story offered as an exclusive is more likely to appeal.
 A specific magazine or TV programme can be the first to ‘break your story’ but it can then be sent to multiple journalists thereafter, in order to maximize your press coverage.
 Your ad, on the other hand, will appear in multiple competitive outlets at the same time, single mindedly communicating its one key message.
+This can be combined as part of an integrated PR and marketing campaign.

 Traditionally, the cost of advertising has far exceeded the cost of PR both in terms of the development and implementation.
 Digital media and technology are starting to change this, but there is still a very long way to go.
-The primary skill that your PR company needs is to be able to present your message in a way that will engage and inspire the audience of your target media, through the lense of the editor.
+The primary skill that your PR company needs is to be able to present your message in a way that will engage and inspire the audience of your target media, through the lens of the editor.